-A developer with 20+ years of experience proficient in backend development, specialized in scalability and DevOps.
+A developer turned CTO with 20+ years of experience: proficient in backend development, specialized in scalability and DevOps, invested in helping teams become top performers.

 I have 20+ years of professional experience related to software development.
 Dates are in ISO 8601 format: 2016-08 is August 2016.